phkaiser13/PeitchGIT/README.md

 ## 🗺️ Roadmap

-`gitph` is an actively developing platform.
+`phgit` is an actively developing platform.
 Here are some of the features on our horizon:

-  - [ ] **IDE Integration**: A dedicated plugin for VS Code and JetBrains IDEs (IntelliJ, CLion, etc.) to expose `gitph` commands and TUI elements directly within the editor.
+  - [ ] **IDE Integration**: A dedicated plugin for VS Code and JetBrains IDEs (IntelliJ, CLion, etc.) to expose `phgit` commands and TUI elements directly within the editor.
   - [ ] **Graphical Frontends**: The modular architecture allows for the creation of alternative GUIs (e.g., using GTK, Qt, or web technologies) that can use the core modules as a backend library.
   - [ ] **Expanded DevOps Support**: Adding modules for interacting with Docker, Kubernetes (`kubectl`), and other cloud provider CLIs.
   - [ ] **More Issue Tracker Integrations**: Adding support for Jira, GitLab Issues, and others.
-  - [ ] **Configuration Auto-Discovery**: Automatically finding and loading project-specific `.gitph.conf` files.
+  - [ ] **Configuration Auto-Discovery**: Automatically finding and loading project-specific `.phgit.conf` files.

 ## 🤝 Contributing